smart-data-models/dataModel.EnergyCIM/ExternalNetworkInjection/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `governorSCD`: Power Frequency Bias.
 This is the change in power injection divided by the change in frequency and negated.
 A positive value of the power frequency bias provides additional power injection upon a drop in frequency.
 Default: 0.0  - `id`: Unique identifier of the entity  - `ikSecond`: Indicates whether initial symmetrical short-circuit current and power have been calculated according to IEC (Ik`).
-Default: False  - `location`:   - `maxInitialSymShCCurrent`: Maximum initial symmetrical short-circuit currents (Ik` max) in A (Ik` = Sk`/(SQRT(3) Un)).
+Default: False  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `maxInitialSymShCCurrent`: Maximum initial symmetrical short-circuit currents (Ik` max) in A (Ik` = Sk`/(SQRT(3) Un)).
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `maxP`: Maximum active power of the injection.
 Default: 0.0  - `maxQ`: Not for short circuit modelling; It is used for modelling of infeed for load flow exchange.
 If maxQ and minQ are not used ReactiveCapabilityCurve can be used Default: 0.0  - `maxR0ToX0Ratio`: Maximum ratio of zero sequence resistance of Network Feeder to its zero sequence reactance (R(0)/X(0) max).
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `maxR1ToX1Ratio`: Maximum ratio of positive sequence resistance of Network Feeder to its positive sequence reactance (R(1)/X(1) max).
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `maxZ0ToZ1Ratio`: Maximum ratio of zero sequence impedance to its positive sequence impedance (Z(0)/Z(1) max).
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `minInitialSymShCCurrent`: Minimum initial symmetrical short-circuit currents (Ik` min) in A (Ik` = Sk`/(SQRT(3) Un)).
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `minP`: Minimum active power of the injection.
 Default: 0.0  - `minQ`: Not for short circuit modelling; It is used for modelling of infeed for load flow exchange.
 If maxQ and minQ are not used ReactiveCapabilityCurve can be used Default: 0.0  - `minR0ToX0Ratio`: Indicates whether initial symmetrical short-circuit current and power have been calculated according to IEC (Ik`).
 Used for short circuit data exchange according to IEC 6090 Default: 0.0  - `minR1ToX1Ratio`: Minimum ratio of positive sequence resistance of Network Feeder to its positive sequence reactance (R(1)/X(1) min).
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `minZ0ToZ1Ratio`: Minimum ratio of zero sequence impedance to its positive sequence impedance (Z(0)/Z(1) min).
 Used for short circuit data exchange according to IEC 60909 Default: 0.0  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `p`: Active power injection.
 Load sign convention is used, i.e. positive sign means flow out from a node.
 Starting value for steady state solutions.
 Default: 0.0  - `q`: Reactive power injection.
 Load sign convention is used, i.e. positive sign means flow out from a node.
 Starting value for steady state solutions.
 Default: 0.0  - `referencePriority`: Priority of unit for use as powerflow voltage phase angle reference bus selection.
 0 = don t care (default) 1 = highest priority.
 2 is less than 1 and so on.
 Default: 0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be ExternalNetworkInjection  - `voltageFactor`: Voltage factor in pu, which was used to calculate short-circuit current Ik` and power Sk`.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties